 Choose your own route from here, but be sure to explore the narrow streets around the Mahmudiyya Mosque and St. Peter’s Church.
 There was nothing quite like walking through this area at sunset, feeling the local’s tie to these historic places of worship.

-Restaurants & Shafim Water Park
+Shafim Water Park

 Shfaim Water Park was one of my favorite experiences in Tel Aviv during pride!
 It’s just a short drive north out of the main city.
-There is a ton of space to spread out and lounge in the sun or in the shade, go on various water slides or the wave pool.
+There is a ton of space to spread out and lounge in the sun or in the shade, go on various water slides, or the wave pool.

-Make sure you get tickets for the waterpark if you are going to Tel Aviv during gay pride so you dont miss the fun!
+Make sure you get tickets for the waterpark if you are going to Tel Aviv during gay pride so you don’t miss the fun!

-Tel Aviv Gay Beach
+The Tel Aviv Gay Beach

 The days before the main Tel Aviv Pride events were happening, there was a DJ on the beach that would announce the parties of the night every so often throughout the day.

-Chairs and umbrellas can be rented cheaply at Hilton Beach.
-Just north of here is Metzitzim beach, which has a large restaurant and bar beachfront.
-Metzitzim beach is a bit more relaxed and more ideal for couples.
+Metzitzim Beach is just north of here, which has a large restaurant and bar beachfront.
+The Metzitzim Beach area is a bit more relaxed and more ideal for couples.

 Tel Aviv Gay Bars

-Tel Aviv Gay Parties
+Tel Aviv Gay Clubs & Parties

 The layout of the club was unique, something I don’t think I have ever seen before.
 I loved the huge outdoor space with tiered stairs and a center bar.
 The DJ rocked and the lighting was stellar, so I would make this place a priority if you like larger parties.

 As you may expect, everything at the Tel Aviv Convention Center is very controlled and organized.
 There are bars set up within as well as a decently sized food mart where you can buy snacks.
-Check out the section below regarding taxis, as it relates directly to this venue!

 Tel Aviv Gay Travel Tips

 I’ve experienced getting ripped off by cabs in various cities, but nothing was as extreme as in Tel Aviv.
-If you have a smartphone, avoid this by downloading the Gett Taxi application and order a metered cab this way.
+To avoid this, download the “Gett Taxi” application and order a metered cab.

-LGBT Rights in Israel
+Israel LGBT Rights